vsilaev/tascalate-concurrent/README.md

 1. Contextless retriable operations are captured as `Runnable` or `Callable` lambdas - they behaves the same for every iteration, and hence do not need a context.
 2. Methods with `RetryRunnable` and `RetryCallable` are contextual and may dynamically alter their behavior for the given iteration depending on the context passed.
 The `RetryContext` provides provides all necessary iteration-specific information.

+## 9. Partitioned processing of promises
+TBD - discuss `Promises.partitioned`

+## 10. Stackless sequential processing of promises
+TBD - discuss `Promises.loop(...)`

-## 8. Context variables & contextual Promises
+## 11. Context variables & contextual Promises

 **WARNING** This part of API will be refactored in the upcoming release 0.9.0.